mibho/CAScratch/README.md

 https://www.mpgh.net/forum/showthread.php?t=598435

-challenging but very enjoyable experience that piqued my interest in a form of hacking that introduced me to programming, reverse engineering, and computer security.
+challenging but very enjoyable experience that piqued my interest in game hacking which introduced me to programming, reverse engineering, and computer security.